vanhoveAlexis/gofast/docs/en/doc-gofast-community-install.rst

 ------------
 https://aws.amazon.com/marketplace/pp/B07NPZHPG3

-Instantiate GoFAST then go to the `Configure section`_
+Instantiate GoFAST then go to the `Configuration`_ section

 Instructions (from image)
 ------------